 Imagine everything suddenly moving across the planet at 1,000 miles per hour.
 It wouldn’t matter what it was.
 Everything would experience a sideways deceleration of three-quarters of the Earth’s gravity.
 Suddenly down would be at an angle of 38 degrees from vertical.
 The force of suddenly stopping would rip buildings right off their foundations.

-Send them flying across the ground with anything else that isn’t solid bedrock destroying everything in a giant, deadly debris path.
+Send them flying across the ground with anything else that isn’t solid bedrock, destroying everything in a giant, deadly debris path.
 But that’s not all.
-It would also include the oceans, which would suddenly slosh sideways across the planet.
+It would also include the oceans suddenly sloshing sideways across the planet.
 Waves are miles and miles high, moving at the same velocity.
 Imagine tsunamis so high you couldn’t see the top.

 Volcanic eruption

 If the earth stops spinning, the earth’s inner core is spinning faster.
-The surface has slowed down, which doesn’t mean the earth’s core has stopped.
+The surface has slowed, which doesn’t mean the earth’s core has stopped.
 The volcanic eruption will occur dangerously.
 The tectonic forces above and below enter into a new conflict.
 Supervolcanoes would likely erupt across the entire planet.

 Darkness

-Tidally locked earth would have half of the planet facing the Sun, and the other half would be in permanent darkness.
-It is called a Goldilocks zone or Habitable zone where it is the perfect distance from Sun to support life.
+Tidally locked Earth would have half of the planet facing the Sun and the other half in permanent darkness.
+It is called a Goldilocks or Habitable zone, which is the perfect distance from the Sun to support life.

-There might still be places on earth where the climate would be habitable.
+There might still be places on Earth where the climate would be habitable.
 But on the two extreme sides, it might prove difficult for life to survive, assuming that anything survived the previous catastrophes.
-If there were any appreciable amount of life left on the planet’s surface, it would now have to survive in the twilight strip of land between the two halves.
+If any appreciable amount of life were left on the planet’s surface, it would now have to survive in the twilight strip of land between the two halves.

 Greenhouse effect

 Normal weathering regulates the climate on the earth.
-But now, one side of the planet is hotter and another cooler.
-Atmospheric gases would build up on the hot side and create even more heat.
+But now, one side of the planet is hotter and the other cooler.
+Atmospheric gases would build up on the hot side, creating even more heat.
 It is called the runaway greenhouse effect.

 Climate change

-- Then condense into a liquid, and then further condense into solid ice.
+• Then, it condenses into a liquid and then condenses into solid ice.

 It is doubtful that the atmosphere on the planet’s dark side would become a solid form.
 Instead, it would keep condensing and creating a vacuum.
 It would pull air from the hot side of the planet, where the atmosphere’s gases would expand.

 With this happening, it might be possible that the atmosphere would make the planet livable.
-But the storms that would come from this exchange of hot and cold air would be unimaginable.
+But the storms from this exchange of hot and cold air would be unimaginable.

 Length of day-night